ebootdpr/ebootdpr/README.md

  </p>

 ### Fun facts:
-- Im a unix user, I hate all distros but it is what it is.
+- Im a unix user.
 Currently going with Ubuntu + KDE.
 I also have windows just in case I cant run some software.

 - My prefered IDE is <a href="https://neovim.io/" target="blank"><img href="https://neovim.io/" src="https://readme-components.vercel.app/api?component=logo&fill=black&logo=NEOVIM" alt=neovim style="margin-bottom: 1px;" height="35px" /></a> (with LSP and a lot of useful plugins) for personal use, and VSCode for Teamwork/Pair Programming.
 Knowing <img display="inline" height="35px" src="https://readme-components.vercel.app/api?component=logo&fill=black&logo=VIM"/> commands were really useful when I needed to edit text files in AWS EC2 where you only got a remote terminal and no GUI.